 The native of Curitiba, Brazil earned his bachelor's degree in physical education, with a focus on coaching from Federal University of Parana in 1996.
 He is currently working towards a master's degree in Sport Management from the Woods College of Advancing Studies.

-Dega and his wife, Cintia Alessi, reside in Brighton, Mass. with their two daughters, Anna Julia Gama Silva and Beatriz Louise da Gama Silva.
+Dega and his wife, Cintia Alessi, reside in Newton, Mass. with their two daughters, Anna Julia Gama Silva and Beatriz Louise da Gama Silva.

 The DeGa File: